kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/spec.md

 This document covers how ingress resources work in relation to The AWS Load Balancer Controller.

 !!!note ""
-    - Beginning from v2.4.3 of the AWS LBC, rules of `pathType: ImplementationSpecific` are always ordered according to the rule order in the manifest.
+    - Beginning from v2.4.3 of the AWS LBC, rules are ordered as follows:
-    - However, in case of mixed path types,
-        - `pathType: Exact` match are always ordered first
+        - `pathType: Exact` paths are always ordered first
-        - followed by `pathType: Prefix` paths with the longest prefix first
+        - followed by `pathType: Prefix` paths, with the longest prefix first
-        - `pathType: ImplementationSpecific` paths in the order from the manifest
+        - followed by `pathType: ImplementationSpecific` paths, in the order they are listed in the manifest

 An example ingress, from [example](../../examples/2048/2048_full.yaml) is as follows.